dwarvesf/handbook/memo/publish-on-memo.md

 ---
-title: How to push content on memo.d.foundation
+title: How to publish content on Dwarves Memo
 date: 2024-03-04
-description: This is a guide on how to setup your environment and settings to push content to our notes website, memo.d.foundation.
+description: This is a guide on how to setup your environment and settings to push content to our Dwarves Memo.
 authors:
-  - minhcloud
+  - minh_cloud
 tags:
-  - content
-  - instructions
+  - memo
-  - guideline
+  - guide
 ---

 ## Before edit or create a new post